youngelit0812/WMS_1.3.0_s57_63/Install.md

 ## Pre-Run Steps
 * Copy all ENC files into the directory indicated in "config.json" file.
-* Should modify the port number for HTTP and HTTPS in "config.json" file
+* Should modify the port number for HTTP and HTTPS in "config.json" file.
+* The default result image directory is specified at "IMGDirPath" in "config.json" file.
+  If you want to change it, remove the directory and make a new directory.
+Specify the new directory path into "config.json" file.

 ## Close Step
 * To close the server, should press "Enter".

+## Configuration
+*Please check the server configuration on "wmsserver.ini" file.*

+  **[Settings/GlobalState]**

+    bShowS57ImportantTextOnly=0
+    // Important Text Only 0: disable, 1: enable
+    bShowMeta=0
+    // Chart Information Objects
+    bShowNationalText=0
+    // National text on chart
+    bDeClutterText=0
+    // De-Cluttered Text
+    bUseSCAMIN=0
+    // Reuced Detail at Small Scale
+    bUseSUPER_SCAMIN=0
+    // Additional detail reduction at Small Cache nBoundaryStyle=78
+    // Border style 78: Plain, 79: Symbolized
+    nSymbolStyle=76
+    // Graphics Style 76: simplified, 79: Paper Chart
+    bShowS57ImportantTextOnly=0
+    // Important Text Only
+    nDisplayCategory=83
+    // Display category 79: all, 83: standard
+    bShowAtonText=1
+    // show TEXT

+  **[Canvas/CanvasConfig1]**

+    canvasENCDisplayCategory=83
+    // Display Category 79: all, 83: standard

 ## Test
 * Open the Web Browser.